beryllium-org/OS/README.md

 <h2>Installation to a fresh pi pico:</h2>

-Install Circuitpython version 7.x copy over the display library to /lib along with the framebuf library and put the code.py in /
+Install Circuitpython version 7.x,
+copy over the display library to /lib along with the framebuf library,
+and put the code.py in /

 based commands: